bacsisandor/AUT_Temalab/README.md

-# AUT_Temalab
+# AUT Training Project Laboratory: Compilers and Blockly

 Repository for the Training Project Laboratory